sectasy0/zcached/commands.md

 **Time complexity**: O(1)

 Returns the Unix timestamp of the last DB save executed with success.
-If there was no successful save, then the server returns `0`.
+If there was no successful save, then the server returns startup timestamp.
 Because of this, the operation never fails.

 ```